turtleDev/scramblejs/README.md

 * `setText` updates the internal buffer to it's argument but doesn't actually apply any animation
 * `descramble` is where the magic happens.
 To put it in simple (yet confusing) terms, it applies _and_ removes scramble animation.
 The resultant element contains the text that was perviously passed to `setText`

 The basic workflow in scramble revoles around selecting an element, and then sequencing a series of command that animate that element.
+Don't worry if you're not familar with [method-chaining][mc], you'll get used to it.

 It is also possible to sequence animation for multiple elements. behold:
 ```html